hiveeyes/saraswati/README.rst

 #########
-saraswati
+Saraswati
 #########

 *****
 About
 *****
-saraswati is a robust, multi-channel audio recording, transmission and storage system.
+Saraswati is a robust, multi-channel audio recording, transmission and storage system.

 It is designed to run on `Single-board computer (SBC)`_ systems as well as larger machines.